-Before entering politics, Felder was a tireless community leader and volunteer for local civic organizations, working to register voters across Brooklyn.
-With two and a half decades of experience in public service, Simcha Felder was elected to the City Council in 2002.
+Before entering politics, Felder was a tireless community leader and volunteer for local civic organizations.
+With 17 ½ years of experience in public service, Simcha Felder was elected to the City Council in 2002.

 An outspoken advocate for responsible neighborhood development, Simcha worked to transform empty city-owned lots for community uses such as new housing and a Hatzolah Volunteer Ambulance garage and headquarters.
 Simcha fought to secure City funding to add new playgrounds, open up and renovate schoolyards for public use, and plant thousands of new trees on city streets.